 After a detailed history, timeline, and physical exam Jennifer suggested that we do three things:

 - Test my urine for the presence of mycotoxins.
 And test my wife as well, since she had been in the same bedroom with me.

 - Test for heavy metals, because metal overload can set the stage for inflamation like I was experiencing.

 - Consult with a local specialist to treat Mold Biotoxin Illness.

 So we had a plan.
 A place to start.
-All without raised eyebrows or blank faces.
+All without a raised eyebrow or blank stare.
 I was in the slipstream of compassionate knowing.

 In addition to testing our bodies for mold, we would test our home.